bslew/RT32netlog/README.md

 # GENERAL

-This package implements capturing UDP datagrams to mySQL database and/or other storages.
+This package implements capturing UDP datagrams and saving to mySQL database and/or other storages.

 # Suported storages: